UA-RCL/ua-rcl.github.io/presentations/fpga24/tutorial/index.md

 ./cedr -c ./daemon_config.json
 ```

-Push CEDR to the background or open another terminal and navigate to the same build folder ([root repository](https://github.com/UA-RCL/CEDR/tree/tutorial/./)/build)
+Push CEDR to the background or open another terminal and navigate to the same build folder ([root repository](https://github.com/UA-RCL/CEDR/tree/tutorial/)/build)
   * Option 1: Ctrl+z or run CEDR with `./cedr -c ./daemon_config.json &` in the previous step.
 Now this terminal can be used for running next steps.
-  * Option 2: Open a second terminal and go to CEDR build directory, <code>cd  [root repository](https://github.com/UA-RCL/CEDR/tree/tutorial/./)/build</code>.
+  * Option 2: Open a second terminal and go to CEDR build directory, <code>cd ${repo_root}/build</code>.
 Now this second terminal can be used for running next steps.

 Run `sub_dag` to submit application(s) to CEDR